Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • Beclomethasone (trade names Aldecin, Nasobek, Beconase)

-Beclomethasone drugs are prescribed for the treatment of mild to moderate allergies.
-They are approved for use by children over 6 years old and adults.
-In general, beclomethasone is well tolerated and does not cause side effects.
-However, in some (fortunately, extremely rare) cases, especially with long-term treatment, damage (ulceration) of the nasal septum is possible.
-To minimize its risk, it is necessary, while irrigating the nasal mucosa, not to direct the stream of the drug to the nasal septum, but to spray the drug on the wings.
+Beclomethasone preparations are prescribed for the treatment of mild to moderate allergies. medium degree gravity.
+They are approved for use by children over 6 years of age and adults.
+As a rule, beclomethasone is well tolerated and does not cause side effects.
+However, in some (fortunately extremely rare) cases, especially with long-term treatment, damage (ulceration) of the nasal septum is possible.
+To minimize its risk, it is necessary, when irrigating the nasal mucosa, not to direct the jet of the drug to the nasal septum, but to spray the medicine on the wings.

-Occasionally, the use of a spray with beclomethasone can lead to minor nosebleeds, which is harmless and does not require discontinuation of the drug.
+Occasionally, the use of beclomethasone spray can lead to minor nosebleeds, which is not dangerous and does not require discontinuation of the drug.

 "Heavy artillery"

-I would like to pay special attention to the next representative of hormonal corticosteroids.
-Mometasone is recognized as the most powerful drug for the treatment of allergies, which, in addition to very high efficacy, has an extremely favorable safety profile.
-Mometasone, the original Nasonex spray, has a powerful anti-inflammatory and antiallergic effect, practically not being absorbed into the blood: the indicator of its systemic bioavailability does not exceed 0.1% of the dosage.
+The next representative of hormonal corticosteroids would like to pay Special attention.
+Mometasone is recognized as the most powerful drug for the treatment of allergies, which, along with very high efficacy, has an extremely favorable safety profile.
+Mometasone, the original Nasonex spray, has a powerful anti-inflammatory and anti-allergic effect, practically not absorbed into the blood: its systemic bioavailability does not exceed 0.1% of the dosage.

-It should be noted that not a single pill or spray that is used to treat allergies in a wide range of patients is approved for use during pregnancy - expectant mothers suffering from hay fever or other types of allergies are advised to avoid the action of an allergen, for example, by going to another climatic zone at the time of flowering.
-And to the frequent question: which pills for allergies can be taken during pregnancy, there is only one correct answer - none, during this crucial period you will have to do without medication.
+It should be noted that not a single tablet or spray that is used to treat allergies in a wide range of patients is approved for use during pregnancy - expectant mothers suffering from hay fever or other types of allergies are advised to avoid the action of the allergen, for example, leaving for another climatic zone at the time of flowering.
+And on frequently asked question: which allergy pills can be taken during pregnancy there is only one correct answer - none, during this crucial period you will have to do without medication.
 But the nursing ones were more fortunate.
-Some pills can be taken while breastfeeding for allergies, but it is best to consult your doctor before starting treatment.
+For allergies while breastfeeding, you can take some pills, but before starting treatment, it is better to consult a doctor.

 But the drug is widely used in pediatric practice for the treatment and prevention of allergies in children over the age of 2 years.

-Mometasone begins to act 1-2 days after the start of treatment, and its maximum effect is achieved after 2-4 weeks of constant use.
-The drug is prescribed for the prevention of seasonal allergies, starting to irrigate the nasal mucosa several weeks before the expected pollination period.
-And, of course, mometasone is one of the most "favorite" and often prescribed drugs for the treatment of allergies.
-As a rule, treatment with them is not accompanied by side effects, only in rare cases, dryness of the nasal mucosa and the occurrence of minor nosebleeds are possible.
+Mometasone begins to act 1-2 days after the start of treatment, and its maximum effect is achieved after 2-4 weeks of continuous use.
+The drug is prescribed for the prevention of seasonal allergies, starting to irrigate the nasal mucosa a few weeks before the expected period of pollination.
+And, of course, mometasone is one of the most "favorite" and frequently prescribed drugs for the treatment of allergies.
+As a rule, treatment with them is not accompanied by side effects, only in rare cases, dryness of the nasal mucosa and the occurrence of minor nosebleeds may occur.

 Allergy treatment with pills and more: a stepwise approach

-As you can see, there are quite a few drugs with antiallergic properties.
-Most often, patients select pills for the treatment of allergies, based on the reviews of friends, advertising statements that sound on TV screens and pouring from the pages of magazines and newspapers.
-And, of course, it is quite difficult to get a “finger in the sky” in this way.
-This leads to the fact that a person suffering from allergies seems to be treated by taking pills or a spray, but does not see the result and continues to suffer from a runny nose and other symptoms of the disease, complaining that medications do not help.
-In fact, there are rather strict treatment rules, on the observance of which the effectiveness largely depends.
+As you can see, there are quite a lot of drugs with anti-allergic properties.
+Most often, patients select pills for the treatment of allergies, based on the reviews of friends, advertising statements that sound on TV screens and pour from the pages of magazines and newspapers.
+And, of course, it is quite difficult to get in this way “with a finger in the sky”.
+This leads to the fact that a person suffering from allergies seems to be treated by taking pills or a spray, but does not see the result and continues to suffer from a runny nose and other symptoms of the disease, complaining that the medicines do not help.
+In fact, there are quite strict rules of treatment, the observance of which largely depends on the effectiveness.

-First of all, the scheme of allergy therapy (we will talk about the example of its most common form, allergic rhinitis) is based on an assessment of the severity of the disease.
-There are three degrees of severity: mild, moderate and severe.
+First of all, the treatment regimen for allergies (we will speak on the example of its most common form, allergic rhinitis) is based on an assessment of the severity of the disease.
+There are three levels of severity: mild, moderate and severe.
 What drugs are used for each of them?

 1. Step one.